Science Applications International (NYSE:SAIC) Updates FY 2022 Earnings Guidance

 Science Applications International (NYSE:SAIC) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $6.150-6.400 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $6.300.
 The company issued revenue guidance of $7.15 billion-7.30 billion, compared to the consensus revenue estimate of $7.24 billion.

-Science Applications International (NYSE:SAIC) last released its quarterly earnings results on Wednesday, June 2nd.
-The information technology services provider reported $1.94 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $1.51 by $0.43.
-Science Applications International had a return on equity of 26.44% and a net margin of 3.54%.
-The business had revenue of $1.88 billion during the quarter, compared to analysts’ expectations of $1.81 billion.
-During the same period in the previous year, the business posted $1.38 earnings per share.
-The firm’s revenue for the quarter was up 6.9% compared to the same quarter last year.
-Sell-side analysts forecast that Science Applications International will post 6.35 EPS for the current fiscal year.
+Science Applications International (NYSE:SAIC) last posted its quarterly earnings data on Wednesday, June 2nd.
+The information technology services provider reported $1.94 EPS for the quarter, topping analysts’ consensus estimates of $1.51 by $0.43.
+Science Applications International had a net margin of 3.54% and a return on equity of 26.44%.
+The firm had revenue of $1.88 billion during the quarter, compared to analyst estimates of $1.81 billion.
+During the same quarter last year, the business posted $1.38 EPS.
+The company’s revenue was up 6.9% on a year-over-year basis.
+As a group, research analysts predict that Science Applications International will post 6.35 EPS for the current fiscal year.

-Several analysts have weighed in on SAIC shares.
-Zacks Investment Research raised Science Applications International from a sell rating to a hold rating and set a $97.00 price objective for the company in a report on Tuesday, June 8th.
-The Goldman Sachs Group cut Science Applications International from a neutral rating to a sell rating and set a $89.00 price objective for the company. in a report on Tuesday, June 8th.
-Morgan Stanley boosted their price objective on Science Applications International from $97.00 to $101.00 and gave the stock an overweight rating in a report on Monday, June 7th.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell dropped their price objective on Science Applications International from $115.00 to $105.00 and set a buy rating for the company in a report on Friday, March 26th.
-Finally, Wells Fargo & Company started coverage on Science Applications International in a report on Tuesday, May 18th.
-They set an equal weight rating and a $95.00 price objective for the company.
-One investment analyst has rated the stock with a sell rating, three have issued a hold rating and five have assigned a buy rating to the stock.
-Science Applications International has a consensus rating of Hold and an average price target of $97.44.
+A number of research firms have issued reports on SAIC.
+The Goldman Sachs Group downgraded shares of Science Applications International from a neutral rating to a sell rating and set a $89.00 target price for the company. in a research report on Tuesday, June 8th.
+Citigroup cut their target price on shares of Science Applications International from $115.00 to $105.00 in a research report on Friday, March 26th.
+Barclays cut their target price on shares of Science Applications International from $107.00 to $100.00 and set an overweight rating for the company in a research report on Wednesday, May 12th.
+Zacks Investment Research upgraded shares of Science Applications International from a sell rating to a hold rating and set a $97.00 target price for the company in a research report on Tuesday, June 8th.
+Finally, Morgan Stanley increased their target price on shares of Science Applications International from $97.00 to $101.00 and gave the stock an overweight rating in a research report on Monday, June 7th.
+One research analyst has rated the stock with a sell rating, three have assigned a hold rating and five have assigned a buy rating to the company.
+The company presently has an average rating of Hold and an average target price of $97.44.

-In related news, CFO Prabu Natarajan bought 3,000 shares of the firm’s stock in a transaction dated Monday, April 5th.
-The stock was bought at an average cost of $84.31 per share, for a total transaction of $252,930.00.
-Following the transaction, the chief financial officer now owns 12,851 shares of the company’s stock, valued at $1,083,467.81.
-The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
-0.86% of the stock is currently owned by insiders.
+In other Science Applications International news, CFO Prabu Natarajan purchased 3,000 shares of the business’s stock in a transaction dated Monday, April 5th.
+The shares were acquired at an average price of $84.31 per share, for a total transaction of $252,930.00.
+Following the acquisition, the chief financial officer now owns 12,851 shares of the company’s stock, valued at $1,083,467.81.
+The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+0.86% of the stock is currently owned by company insiders.

 Science Applications International Corporation provides technical, engineering, and enterprise information technology (IT) services primarily in the United States.
 The company's offerings include engineering; technology integration; IT modernization; maintenance of ground and maritime systems; logistics; training and simulation; operation and program support services; and end-to-end services, such as design, development, integration, deployment, management and operations, sustainment, and security of its customers' IT infrastructure, as well as cloud migration, managed services, infrastructure modernization, and enterprise IT-as-a-service solutions.